Skip Navigation Documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,download Adobe® Acrobat Reader.

 It’s a good feeling knowing that your affairs are in order.
 BTC is now providing top quality trust administration from experienced financial advisors.
 We are proud to offer Estate & Trust Administration Services, Investment Portfolio Management, and a variety of other trust services at each of our locations across Missouri & Iowa.

-Trust services are available at all 13 locations across Missouri in Albany, Bethany, Smithton, Boonville, Buffalo, Carrollton, Chillicothe, Gallatin, Maysville, Osborn, Pattonsburg, Trenton, and in Lamoni, Iowa.
-Call to schedule an appointment or to talk with our Trust Department at 1-877-BTC-BANK.
+Trust services are available at all of our locations throughout Missouri and Lamoni, Iowa.
+Contact us or to talk with our Trust Department at 641-784-7300.
 When you need help setting up a trust, BTC Bank is your community partner.

 Retirement Pie Chart icon